hlplab/USEnglish-formant-normalization/README.md

 # US English formant normalization
 This is the repository for the US English formant normalization paper, evaluating normalization accounts against US English perception data.
+- data/: participant data, stimuli formant data, phonetic statistics for the vowel database used in modeling.
+- experiments/: scripts and stimuli for the two experiments.
+- models/: models created by scripts.
+- output/: files for generating the Persson, Barreda & Jaeger 2025 paper, including submitted versions.
-The repository contains folders for raw experiment data and vowel data (data), scripts and stimuli for the two experiments (experiments), scripts for generating the synthesized stimuli, analysing formant data and repairing/correcting automatically extracted formants (scripts).
-The folder output contains rmd files for the paper.
+- scripts/: R and Praat scripts for generating the synthesized stimuli, analysing formant data and repairing/correcting automatically extracted formants.